Review and road test of the Honda e

 Market and Model

-Once the government's £2,500 plug-in Car Grant is taken into account, prices start from £28,560 for the base 136PS model - or from £30,160 for the better-equipped 154PS 'Advance'-specced variant.
-Most will buy in finance - think £299 a month for base trim and £349 a month for the 'Advance' model.
+Prices start from around £34,500 for the base 136PS model - or from around £37,000 for the better-equipped 154PS 'Advance'-specced variant.
 The base version includes most of the stuff you'd want: 16-inch alloy wheels, climate control, all-round parking sensors, a rear view camera, keyless entry, an alarm, ambient lighting, front heated seats and that clever Side Camera Mirror System.
 Infotainment is provided by two 12.3-inch Dual Touchscreens featuring Honda CONNECT with 'HERE' Navigation, Bluetooth, a 6-speaker DAB audio system, 'Android Auto' and 'Apple CarPlay' smartphone-mirroring, app integration and internet browsing.

 To this tally, the 'Advance' model adds an upgraded 8-speaker Premium Audio system with a dedicated hardwire amplifier, a heated windscreen, a heated steering wheel, a Centre Camera System, a 230V electric outlet, the Honda Parking Pilot system to steer you into spaces and the option of larger 17-inch wheels.
 Safety kit on both models runs to a Collision Mitigating Braking System, Lane Keeping Assist, Traffic Sign Recognition, Road Departure Mitigation, Lead Car Departure Notification, Adaptive Cruise Control and an Intelligent Speed Limiter which adapts to the limit signs you pass.
 To this, the 'Advance' variant adds a Blind Spot Monitor and a Cross Traffic Monitor.